Samukat/Data3001G2/README.md

 #### 3.6.3 Steering points

 We constructed 5 new features using the `STEER` measurements.
 We attained the lap distance for maximum positive angle and the maximum negative angle for each lap by finding the maximum and minimum value of `STEER` respectively.
 To find the initial steering for turn 1 (`STS`), we used the maximum positive angle point to backtrack and find the lap distance of the first measurement when the `STEER` variable is less than 0.01.
-We did not use the points where `STEER` is zero to take into acocunt slight changes drivers made on the straight before turn 1.
-The lap distance where the driver returned back to the angle being 0 (`STM`) was found by detetcting when the sign changes in the steer angle for measurements between the maximum positive angle and the maximum negative angle.
+We did not use the points where `STEER` is zero to take into account slight changes drivers made on the straight before turn 1.
+The lap distance where the driver returned back to the angle being 0 (`STM`) was found by detecting when the sign changes in the steer angle for measurements between the maximum positive angle and the maximum negative angle.
 Then the two points around the change were used to linearly interpolate the lap distance around which the steering would have been 0.
-The lap distance for when the steering angle returns to 0 after turn 2 (`STE`) was calculated exactly the same way as middle_steering.
+The lap distance for when the steering angle returns to 0 after turn 2 (`STE`) was calculated exactly the same way as `STM`.

 #### 3.6.4 Throttle moments

 For the throttle moments and extract key throttle-related moments from each lap, we developed the `get_throttle_points` function.
 For each lap, we identify when the driver first lifts off the throttle (`THE`), the minimum throttle reached afterwards, when they begin reapplying throttle (`THS`), and when throttle returns to its maximum.
-These points capture important aspects of driver behavior, such as corner entry, mid-corner control, and corner exit.
+These points capture important aspects of driver behaviour, such as corner entry, mid-corner control, and corner exit.
 A small lift threshold was used to filter out minor fluctuations while preserving meaningful changes, and any laps with missing throttle data are still included to retain other useful features.

 This was done by first sorting each lap by distance and restricting the analysis to a specified distance range (Near the turn).
 Differences in consecutive throttle values were then computed to detect lift-offs and reapplications, and the corresponding lap distances for minimum and maximum throttle points were recorded for each lap.
 (We used a threshold value of 0.02 to avoid noise).